 echo "Updated string: $updated_string"

-Here, in #!/bin/bash, ‘#!’ is called ‘Shebang’ or ‘Hashbang’.
+, ‘#!’ is called ‘Shebang’ or ‘Hashbang’.
 The script begins with a variable declaration named main_string.
 Then, it uses the parameter expansion to replace all occurrences for double quotes with an empty string and stores the result in updated_string.
 Finally, the script displays the outputs indicating the main string and updated string using the echo command.

 From the image, you can see that I have removed the double quotes from the string “Hello, LinuxSimply!” by using the parameter expansion.

-Case 2: Removing Single Quotes From String Using Parameter Expansion in Bash
+Case 2: Remove Single Quotes from String

-Use the syntax ‘${variable//pattern/}’ to successfully remove single quotes from a string where the pattern represents the single quotes (‘) in this case.
+Use the syntax ‘${variable//pattern/}’ to remove single quotes from a string where the pattern represents the single quotes (‘) in this case.

 #!/bin/bash